 - Greg Heisler – 50 Portraits – $24

 - The Decisive Moment – Henri Cartier-Bresson – $74

 The Longer Photography Gift List

-1. Peak Design Leash Camera Strap – BUY – Peak Design – Use coupon code “SM10off” to get a 10% discount.
+1. Peak Design Leash Camera Strap – BUY – Peak Design – (free gift available, click the link for details)

 This is my go-to camera strap because it’s so small and lightweight and I think in most cases the big padded straps from most manufacturers are complete overkill for 90% of photographers out there.
 I love the quick release system and I keep all my cameras set up and ready to clip into one of these straps.
 Check out my review for more info.

 2. Lens Bracelets – BUY – Amazon , LensBracelet.com